Academic Integrity Policy

 • inhibition about writing in the student’s own words.

 Self-plagiarism: Reusing one’s own work without citing or acknowledging its original use.
-This could mean submitting one piece of work in more than one course.
+This could mean submitting one piece of work for assessment in more than one module.

 Misrepresentation of authorship: The submission of someone else’s work (or part thereof) as your own, when the work (all or in part) has been produced by, or purchased from, another person or party.